Schema as Code: HCL Syntax

 a materialized view are stored in the database and can be refreshed periodically to reflect changes in the underlying data.

-Materialized views are currently available only to Atlas Pro users.
+Materialized views are available only to Atlas Pro users.
 To use this feature, run:

 atlas login